 - With all this information, the College Catering service and I have decided not to continue Meat Free Monday, but instead to shift the focus for the remainder of the year to providing a wider range of healthier options (meat and plant based) on campus!
 Some changes are already being made, such as the introduction of the new salad bar in the Senior Common Room (SCR).
 More info on this decision can be found here.

 - Next Steps: Work with College Catering on all the new initiatives such as the Plant-based cafe and 24-hour vending.

-- Aiming to introduce 24-hour vending machines to campus which contain healthy, hot meals and snacks, to help you power through those late-night study sessions
+- Aim to introduce 24-hour vending machines to campus which contain healthy, hot meals and snacks, to help you power through those late-night study sessions

 - A survey was carried out by Design Engineering students to see if there was a demand for late-night food or vending amongst students, with the results supporting this intitial project idea.

-- College Catering and I have taste-tested a selection of vendors and are currently finalising the vendors and locations of the machines
+- College Catering and I taste-tested a selection of vendors and finalised the vendors and locations of the machines

 - The Student Experience Survey, as well as the feedback survey from College Catering and data collected during the Meat Free Monday trial, shows that students care about eating good quality, healthy, affordable food.